 Fourthly, assess your own personal goals, this will re-define where you build from step three.

-Finally, organise your test area to optimise hygiene standards and time efficient blood samples.
+Finally, organize your test area to optimize hygiene standards and time efficient blood samples.

 A flat table surface in an ambient environment is ideal.

 Avoid the ‘dawn phenomenon.’
 The dawn phenomenon relates to natural body changes that occur during the sleep cycle.
 In the morning, everyone experiences a slight rise in blood glucose levels and ketones are generally lower.
 If you have opted to test in the morning, wait for one hour (without eating or drinking) for an accurate reading.